KISS-UI/kiss-ui/README.md

 [iup-source]: http://webserver2.tecgraf.puc-rio.br/iup/en/svn.html
 ***
 ###OS X

-IUP does not currently have binaries available for OS X. However, since it is powered by GTK+ on Linux, it should be possible to build it for OS X using (mostly) the same steps.
-Feel free to try it and let us know how it goes.
+You can download and install the precompiled Mac OS X binary available [here][os-x].
+It appears the only download available is for OS X 10.10 64-bit.

+Once you have downloaded the tarball, the installation process *should be* equivalent to Linux's starting at **Step 4**.

 ***